RuiYang-Geophysicist/AzRM-Toolbox/README.md

 # AzRM-Toolbox
-azimuthal reflectivity modeling (AzRM) tool
+Azimuthal reflectivity modeling (AzRM) tool
 AzRM MATLAB Package

 This repository contains the MATLAB implementation of the Azimuthal Reflectivity Method (AzRM), supporting both VTI and orthorhombic (OA) media.
 It is developed for modeling azimuthally anisotropic seismic responses, and supports AVA/AVAZ analysis and synthetic gather generation.